How to Deal With Added Costs of Higher Rent So It Doesn’t Stress You Out

 Just recently, I found myself being a bit unhappy with my living situation at the time.
 Sure, my monthly rent was quite low considering the alternatives, but I had very little space at my disposal, and the area certainly left a bit to be desired.
-I knew it was time to make some changes and push myself in a new direction, but I also knew that doing so was going to cost me quite a bit more money each month.
+I knew it was time to make some changes and push myself in a new direction, but I also knew that moving to a more expensive place so was going to cost me quite a bit.

 One thing I knew when searching for a new place to live was that I didn't want to leave my beloved city of Portland, ME.
 What many people who don't spend much time in the area don't know, however, is that the cost of living in Portland has skyrocketed over the course of the past decade or so.
 The city is no longer a modest port town, but instead serves as a home to a bustling arts scene and some of the best restaurants the country has to offer.
 The days of $12 martinis on every corner have arrived, and it hasn't made things any easier for those of us who are just looking to stay afloat in what many people still consider to be a somewhat damaged economy.

 After months of searching for a new place to live, I knew I had found the sweet spot -- a Victorian-era brick house with a garden in the back that most people could only dream of having.
 No more, I thought, would I have to deal with upstairs or downstairs neighbors making noise at all hours of the night or a cramped bedroom without even a basic closet to store my clothes.
 As I had expected, though, none of this came without a price.
 I remember going to look at my current residence with an aching feeling that my rent would end up doubling if I took the plunge, and that's exactly what happened.